GeraGzGm/My_Courses/README.md

 - <a href="Advanced Deep Learning For Computer Vision with Tensorflow/README.md">Advanced Deep Learning for Computer Vision with Tensorflow </a>

+- <a href="YOLOv8 Object Detection, Tracking and Web App in Python/README.md">YOLOv8 Object Detection, Tracking and Web App in Python </a>

 :shipit: Each folder have a README file with more information and images!!!!!

 Some files are still under construction!!!! <3